hoangduytran/blender-manual/manual/modeling/modifiers/introduction.rst

    Move to First/Last
       Moves the modifier to the first or last position in the modifier stack.

+   .. _bpy.types.Modifier.use_pin_to_last:

+   Pin to Last
+      Keeps the modifier at the end of the modifier stack.
+      When a modifier is pinned, a pin icon will be displayed on the right side of the panel's header.
    Move to Nodes
       Converts the existing :doc:`/modeling/modifiers/generate/geometry_nodes`
       node tree to a group node to be reused in other node trees.